FY 2020 Modern Slavery Transparency Statement

 The Client agrees to instruct Nous and provide each of the following as reasonably required to perform the Services:

-3.2 Requests for Change must be in writing.
+3.1 Requests for changes to the Services must be in writing (Change).

-3.3 Upon receiving the Client’s written request for a Change, Nous will prepare a proposed variation (Variation).
+3.2 When a request for Change is made, Nous will prepare a proposed variation (Variation).
 Within 7 days of receipt of a Variation the Client must reject, approve or propose amendments to the Variation.
 Nous reserves the right not to implement any Change until a Variation has been mutually agreed in writing by the Parties.
 If the Client does not respond to the variation proposed by Nous within 7 days of receipt, it will be deemed to have been accepted.

-4.1 The Client must pay Nous’ fees (Fees) and disbursements within 14 days (or such other time as may be specified in the Schedule) of receipt of a rendered invoice (Due Date).
+4.1 The Client must pay Nous’ fees (Fees) and disbursements within 14 days of receipt of a rendered invoice (Due Date).